Iron ore: Iron ore market

 Over the last 40 years, iron ore prices have been decided in closed-door negotiations between the small handful of miners and steelmakers, which dominate both spot and contract markets.
 Until 2006, prices were determined in annual benchmark negotiations between the leading iron ore producers (BHP, Rio Tinto, and Vale) and Japanese importers.
 In 2006, Chinese company Baosteel began handling negotiations for the importer side.
 The Chinese government replaced Baosteel with China Iron and Steel Association as lead negotiator in 2009.
 Traditionally, the first deal reached between the major producers and the major importers sets a benchmark to be followed by the rest of the industry.

 Singapore Mercantile Exchange (SMX) has launched the world's first global iron ore futures contract, based on the Metal Bulletin Iron Ore Index (MBIOI) which uses daily price data from a broad spectrum of industry participants and independent Chinese steel consultancy and data provider Shanghai Steelhome's widespread contact base of steel producers and iron ore traders across China.
-The futures contract has seen monthly volumes over 1500000 t after eight months of trading.
+The futures contract has seen monthly volumes over 1.5 e6t after eight months of trading.

 This move follows a switch to index-based quarterly pricing by the world's three largest iron ore miners—Vale, Rio Tinto, and BHP—in early 2010, breaking a 40-year tradition of benchmark annual pricing.